-NOTE
+NOTE: If your hearing aids have Synchronised Push Button enabled, changing program on one hearing aid automatically repeats in the second hearing aid.
+A beep in both hearing aids will follow each adjustment.

-- If you have two hearing aids with synchronisation enabled, a change of program on one hearing aid automatically applies to the second hearing aid as well.
-The same number of beeps will then sound in the second hearing aid. - When you turn the hearing aids off and on again, they always start up in program 1 and your pre-set volume level.
+NOTE: When you turn the hearing aids off and on again, they always start up in program one and your pre-set volume level.